Bhavesh-Muleva/Golang_Project--FashionStore/README.md

 1. Clone the project

-2. cd frontend
+2. cd frontend then
-   npm install
+   npm install then
    npm start

 Note: before moving to next step, create account in stripe account and go to developer setting copy the public key (pk_test_****) and paste it to stripePromise variable in StripePayment.jsx file in frontend folder and then copy the secret key (sk_test_****) into stripe.Key variable created in main.go in backend folder.

-3. cd backend
+3. cd backend then
    go run main.go

 Backend will start at :4242 Port.